Oil and Gas ERP vs Oil and Gas Accounting Software: What Small Operators Should Know

 Generic Accounting May Leave Industry Work Outside the System

 The limitation appears when oil and gas-specific workflows grow.
 JIB charges need working interest allocation.
 Royalty payments need owner decimals, division orders, suspense logic, and statements.
 Production reporting needs well or lease context.
 These are not always natural structures in general accounting systems.
+When industry work stays outside the system, teams often build parallel spreadsheets.
+That can work temporarily, but it creates fragmented records as the company grows.
+The accounting system may hold the transaction, while the operational logic behind the transaction sits somewhere else.

 ERP Can Be Powerful but Heavy